rook2pawn/node-textlogin/README.md

 node-textlogin
 ==============

+Textlogin is a module that allows you to do the following

-Collect a username, password, and any other fields you want in style!
+* Collect a username, password, and any other fields you want in style!
+* Make ansi based menus

     var textlogin = require('textlogin')();
     textlogin